-Students at six, soon-to-be nine, elementary schools can have a virtual visit with a health care provider right in the school’s health room with the school nurse.
+Students at six elementary schools, one high school, and one middle school can have a virtual visit with a health care provider right in the school’s health room with the school nurse.
 When a student has symptoms or an injury that need care or diagnosis beyond what the school nurse can provide, instead of sending the child home for the family to seek care, the student can be seen by a provider within 15 minutes at the school.

 How it Works

 Students can be seen for a variety of issues to seek a diagnosis or plan for care.
 Issues include, but are not limited to:

 The school nurse determines when an evaluation by a provider is a good option, and with parent consent, schedules a telehealth appointment.
 The nurse will be with the student on the video call with the provider.
 Telehealth visits are typically 15 minutes or less and are conducted in the school’s health room.
 This removes many barriers for families who may not be able to have their child seen by a provider for symptoms or injuries.

 - Families have the option to establish care with the provider if their child needs follow up, a prescription or the family has questions.
 Providers have physical locations in the area of the school.

 - To access telehealth care, families and guardians at schools with the program fill out a consent form which allows the school nurse to set up and supervise the visit with the provider.
 The nurse remains the primary point of contact for the student’s family or caregiver.

 - Schools are set up with new technology necessary for a virtual health care visit.
 Investments have been made to ensure each school with the telehealth program has a computer with a video camera and electronic medical equipment to take vitals and share other necessary information with the provider.